First week of the child

 Youth Health Care is a national service, free of charge, that checks the growth and development from children in the age of 0 to 18 years.
 The first 4 years you and your child visit the children's health care centre ("consultatiebureau").
 A youth doctor and a nurse check for example your child's overall health, growth, development, speech, hearing, sight and movement.
 They will administer the vaccinations and you can ask all your questions about raising a child.

-In Eindhoven and surroundings Zuidzorg provides Youth Health Care for children up to 4 years old.
+In Eindhoven and surroundings GGD provides Youth Health Care for children up to 4 years old.
 They also have CB4internationals, a children's health care centre dedicated to the care for internationals.

 The consultatiebureau will contact you in the second week after birth.